 After these concepts were gone through by the staff at River Bend, they were very excited about the 4th one but it needed some alterations.
 We needed to bring some more visual interest to the design as well as drop all the elements into the shield to make branding (clothing, bags, balls, etc.) the logo easier.
 I set out by creating more perspective depth in the river, placing the club inside the shield, curving it slightly to create a sense of motion, and cleaning up the proportions of the ‘golfer’ in relation to the ‘RB’.

 The 3rd design was something that really spoke to Phil and the staff at the club.
 The increased visual interest in the river and the golfer itself was exactly what they were looking for.
 The final edition of the logo (seen at the top of the page) had some further depth created using shadowing and outlines around the initials.

 From there it was a matter of pairing the logo design with the right typefaces to create a finished product.
 I again referenced the original photo they supplied to use as the main type of the logo.
 The old-feeling serif font (Baskerville) is a perfect fit as it is similar to the ‘RB’ found in the large logos found on the golf course.
 I paired it with a more modern supporting font (Century Gothic) to tie the whole idea together.

-The final design (shown at the top) perfectly paired the existing ‘must-haves’ with more modern design elements as a representation for both the river and golf.
+The final design (shown at the top) perfectly paired the existing ‘must-haves’ with more modern design elements as a representation of both the river and golf.
 The logo will be easy to use across a variety of platforms, including social media, web design, and branding of merchandise.
 The blue colour palette gives off a sense of relaxation, professionalism and loyalty.
 It instantaneously builds trust in the River Bend brand, which is essential for their recreation business.